ITSLeeds/TDS/README.md

 ## Software

+Although you are free to use any software for the course, the emphasis on reproducibility means that popular data science languages such as R and Python are *highly* recommended.

-For this module you need to have up-to-date versions of R and RStudio installed on a computer you have access to:
+The teaching will be delivered in R. For this module you therefore need to have up-to-date versions of R and RStudio installed on a computer you have access to:

 - R from [cran.r-project.org](https://cran.r-project.org/)
 - RStudio from